Accelerated Admission: earn both your Appalachian bachelor's and master's in teacher education!

 - Contact Rebekah Saylors, RCOE Scholarship Coordinator and Accelerated Admission Recruiter at firstname.lastname@example.org or 828-262-2663.

-- Attend an information session February 21st, or stop by our booth at the Fall Teacher Education Career Fair March 27th.
+- Attend an information session September 26th, or stop by our booth at the Fall Teacher Education Career Fair TBA.

 - For more information once you have been admitted, visit the Graduate School Page to get step by step instructions.